agilecustoms/release/README.md

 - semver is _not_ generated
 - no git tags created — your branch name is all you need
 - if branch name is `dev/feature` then the version will be `dev-feature`
-- parameter `dev-release-prefix` enforces branch naming for dev releases, it helps to automatically dispose dev release artifacts. set to empty string to disable such enforcement
+- parameter `dev-release-prefix` (default value is `dev/`) enforces branch naming for dev releases, it helps to automatically dispose dev release artifacts.
+Set to empty string to disable such enforcement
 - for each artifact type, dev-release might have different semantics, see `dev-release` section for each artifact type

 Example of 'dev-release' usage with AWS S3: